The Best African Tale of Collective Nouns for Animals

 Down on the banks of the river, a bask of crocodiles lazed too, until the African sun got too hot on their backs and they flopped, one by one, into the cool water, only their eyes showing above.

-A little further downstream, a memory of elephant watched their young splashing and splooshing, baby trunks still unwieldy.
+A little further downstream, a memory of elephants watched their young splashing and splooshing, baby trunks still unwieldy.
 Mid-stream, more eyes - a bloat of hippo, floating and grunting, their afternoon nap disturbed by the youthful exuberance of the elephant babes.

 In the shallows, a flamboyance of narcissistic flamingoes flattered each other, preening and prancing, oblivious to everything except their particularly pretty pink reflections.
-They fluffed up their tail feathers, however, as a tower of giraffe ambled awkwardly toward them.
+They fluffed up their tail feathers, however, as a tower of giraffes ambled awkwardly toward them.
 Those long legs?
 No competition for a flamingo.
 And so ungraceful as they bent down to drink!
 The flamingos sniggered and the giraffes ignored.

-As the sun set over the African bush and dusk turned to night, a parliament of owls swooped silently from their perches, looking for a mischief of mice, nest of snakes, bed of scorpions and lounge of lizards… Dinner!
+As the sun set over the African bush and dusk turned to night, a parliament of owls swooped silently from their perches, looking for a mischief of mice, a nest of snakes, a bed of scorpions and a lounge of lizards… Dinner!
 A mob of meerkats looked up quickly and scurried for shelter.

 The husk of Riverine Rabbits shuddered to hear such things as the lion and his troop roared, drowning out the orchestra of crickets.